lengzaiqiang/WordGame/README.md

 The debug environment is set up in vscode, goto vscode debug tab, choose "Backend Debug" to debug the code.

 # TODOs
+## make the server side session awareness.
+Currently, it is a single user version.
 ## how to pass enumeration using graphql between server side and client side.
 ## how to auto generate types in client side?
 Currently the _client.query() method supposed to be type-safe, but it is not now.
 ## add short-cut key to use keyboard input.